Zion

 Angel's Landing and Scout Lookout Trails

-Length: Scout Lookout--3.8 miles round trip Angel's Landing--4.8
+Length: Scout Lookout--3.8 miles round trip Angel's Landing--4.8 miles round trip

 Time: Scout Lookout-2.5 hours Angel's Landing-4.8 hours